OscarValerock/PowerQueryFunctions/README.md

 This repository contains a collection of Power Query functions.

 ## History
-### This repository and function library stands on the shoulders of giants:
+### This M functions library stands on the shoulders of giants:
 This repository was inspired by [Injae Park's YouTube video](https://www.youtube.com/watch?v=GXFxiEVAmfI) and [repository](https://github.com/PowerBIPark/PowerBI_MQueryTest) on how to version control M Code, his research and code is a corner stone of this project; also, specially useful were the references he included:

 - Imke Feldman's [post on expression evaluate](https://www.thebiccountant.com/2018/05/17/automatically-create-function-record-for-expression-evaluate-in-power-bi-and-power-query/) came particularly handy when dealing with documentation.